OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/kill.md

 # Force Quit Running App

-Use `ll-cli kill` to force quit running Linglong apps.
+Use `ll-cli kill` to force quit running linyaps apps.

 View the help information for the `ll-cli kill` command: